 Pre-order items will only be charged when the product arrives in-stock and is ready to be dispatched.

-Our online shop is open for UK, Europe and Worldwide Delivery ✓
+Our online shop is open and operational as normal.

-Orders are dispatched from Pendle Slot Racing 5 days a week (Monday to Friday).
+Orders are dispatched 5 days a week (Monday to Friday).

 Postage & Packaging